Between stimulus and response, there is a space. In that space is our power to choose our response.

 We know when we are healed when we no longer have an emotional response to things that once were.
 So how do we get there?

-Once you recognize and acknowledge what the trigger is, you replace it with a positive.
-For example, “I was never loved as a child” becomes, “I am blessed to have loving friends and family in my life.”
+Recognize and acknowledge the trigger; then replace it with something positive.
+For example, “I was never loved as a child” becomes “I am blessed to have loving friends and family in my life.”

-Fake it; act as if you are not triggered.
-Eventually, as you continue to explore where your internal hurts are, your emotions will follow and become unreactive.
+And you can fake it; act as if you are not triggered.
+Eventually, as you continue to explore where your internal hurts lie, your emotions will follow and become less reactive.
 Live your emotional life as if it is the one you always wanted.

 It is worth remembering the time of greatest gain in terms of wisdom and inner strength is often that of greatest difficulty.